aleksbelic/JS-sweeper/README.md

 # js-sweeper
-Browser-based minesweeper game programmed in TypeScript, compiled to JavaScript.
+Browser-based minesweeper game programmed in TypeScript, compiled to JavaScript (target ES6).
 No extra JS lib needed (..
 I'm looking at you jQuery).